Bhasski/Electron-ledger/README.md

 # Electron-ledger
-This is the sample I am building at local machine (my old vaio)
+This is the sample I am building at local machine

 1) install node.js - get the installer for your machine